egovernment/egovernment.github.io/documentation/tutorial.markdown

 The service's model should have following fields defined:
 1. `hasDegreeInComputerScience` (Bollean, label: "Do you have a degree in computer science?", is mandatory).
 2. `isTrainingAbroad` (Boolean, label: "Is this training performed abroad, or in your country?", inputHint: _("Choose yes for abroad"), is mandatory).
-3. `yearsOfExperience` (non zero natural number, label: "How many years of experience in IT do you have?", is manadatory).
+3. `yearsOfExperience` (positive integer, label: "How many years of experience in IT do you have?", is manadatory).
 4. `programmingLanguage` (type: `ProgrammingLanguage` (to be defined later), label: "What is your favourite programming language?", is manadatory).
 5. hobby (StringLine, label: "Hobby").
 6. businessName (as defined in core, label: "Nickname", is mandatory).